bigmat18/Mindflayer/100. Notes/Roofline model.md

 **Area**: [[Master's degree]]
 # Roofline model

-[[Relative Efficiency]] tells us if oyr parallelization scales as expected.
-But are er good is utilizing the given machine.
+[[Relative Efficiency]] tells us if our parallelization scales as expected.
+But are good is utilizing the given machine.
 The **Roofline model** is used to bound:
 - **floating-point (FP)** performance
 - the machine **peak** performance
 - **Arithmetic intensity (AI)** of the problem.
 This means the number of FP operations executed per byte read from memory.